top of page

 Your Impact

-David's Story - Beyond the Pros
+Beyond the Pros

 David Dennison Jones (born November 9, 1968) is an American former professional football tight end whose journey from high school standout to professional athlete reflects both talent and determination.